Robert Beale (diplomat): Diplomatic career

 In 1564 he obtained a post with the English embassy in Paris, and travelled into Germany.
 Walsingham found him in Paris on his appointment as ambassador-resident there in 1570, and made him his secretary.
 In the correspondence between Lord Burghley and Walsingham of this period he is frequently mentioned as carrying despatches between Paris and London.
 A witness to the massacre of St. Bartholomew two years later (24 August 1572), he wrote a Discourse by way of Letter to the Lord Burghley shortly after the event.
 The same year he succeeded Robert Monson, then raised to the bench, as M.P. for Totnes.
 About this time he was appointed clerk to the council.

-In April 1576 he was sent to Flushing to recover goods which the Flushingers had seized, consisting partly of merchandise and partly of property of Edward de Vere, 17th Earl of Oxford; and in the following year he accompanied Admiral William Winter to the Low Countries to demand the liberation of the English merchant ships on which the Prince of Orange had laid an embargo in the Scheldt River in retaliation for acts of piracy committed by English privateers on Dutch shipping.
+In April 1576 he was sent to Flushing to recover goods which the Flushingers had seized, consisting partly of merchandise and partly of property of Edward de Vere, 17th Earl of Oxford; and in the following year he accompanied Admiral William Wynter to the Low Countries to demand the liberation of the English merchant ships on which the Prince of Orange had laid an embargo in the Scheldt River in retaliation for acts of piracy committed by English privateers on Dutch shipping.
 The ships were set free at once, but an indemnity for the detention, which Beale was instructed to claim, was disputed.
 After the Formula of Concord of 1577 had defined so-called Cryptocalvinists as heretics, Beale and Paulus Knibbius toured nine German courts for Queen Elizabeth, to intervene with Lutheran princes for religious toleration.
 He impressed Hubert Languet, who gave him an introduction to Sir Philip Sidney.

 During Walsingham's absence in the Netherlands in the summer of 1578, Beale acted as secretary of state, as also in 1581 and 1583, on occasion of Walsingham's missions to France and Scotland in those years.
 In the autumn of 1580 he took part in the examination of Richard Stanihurst about the conveying of Gerald Fitzgerald, Lord Offaly, to Spain at the instigation of Thomas Fleming.
 In 1581 he was one of the commissioners who took the depositions of Edmund Campion before his trial; his commission extended only to threatening with torture.
 The same year Walsingham was appointed governor of the Mines Royal, and made Beale his deputy.

 Between 1581 and 1584 he was employed in negotiating with Mary, Queen of Scots, at Sheffield.
 Mary wished for an "Association" between herself and her son James VI as rulers of Scotland, but Elizabeth's advisors hoped she would concede her title, having abdicated in 1567.
 During these talks, Beale presented to Mary a gold jewel in the form of a rock, set with diamonds and rubies, probably a gift from Elizabeth I. Beale was suspected of secret partiality to Mary's cause.
 Beale was involved with a letter that Mary sent to James VI about Captain Errington.
 In 1584, Beale wrote to Walsingham of a lack of progress in the talks with Mary.